 Youth Education Internship

 Our Youth Education Internship is a great opportunity for students to learn about educational programming for schools and families.
-Interns help the Youth Education Coordinator enhance, plan and implement field trips (grades PreK – 5), summer camp sessions, Scout groups, eco-birthday parties and family public programs.
+Interns help the Youth Education Manager enhance, plan and implement field trips (grades PreK – 5), summer camp sessions, Scout groups, eco-birthday parties and family public programs.
 This is the perfect position for a student interested in pursuing formal or informal teaching or environmental education.

 Our Communications Internship offers students the opportunity to understand the unique communications needs of a multi-faceted organization that combines elements of a museum, library, educational, horticultural and special events-oriented destination.
 Communications interns help write PR materials for print and digital platforms, spread the word about Tyler events and assist with social media outreach efforts.
 Students will complete this internship ready to enter any fast-paced non-profit organization with excellent skills.